top of page

 Allan Humphrey (Lab technician)

-Olivia Robin (Health Sciences, Thesis)
+Olivia Robin (Health Sciences; Thesis student)

 Emma Rektor (Journalism, Capstone project student)